saucelabs/sauce-docs/docs/visual-testing/mobile-native-testing.md

 - 1 pixel shifts in the screenshot (iOS tablets only)
 - Ignoring and clipping limited to elements within `scrollElement` (iOS only)
 - Sticky elements missing at the bottom of the screen
+- The DOM capturing, inspection and selective diffing features have not yet been implemented